 - Explain how the flask 3 result showed that the lac repressor protein is an example of a trans-acting factor.

 Glucose and the lac Operon

 The lac operon can also be regulated by glucose.
-Glucose is the preferred carbon and energy source used by E. coli.
-The genes involved in glucose breakdown (catabolism) are expressed constitutively (always transcribed).
+Glucose is the preferred carbon and energy source used by E. coli, so the genes involved in glucose breakdown (catabolism) are expressed constitutively (always transcribed).
 In the presence of glucose, the lac operon is not needed, so transcription of the lac operon is turned off (catabolite repression).
-When glucose becomes limited and lactose is present, this catabolite repression is alleviated, and the lac operon is turned on.
+When glucose becomes limited and lactose is present, this catabolite repression is alleviated, and the lac operon is transcribed.
 Lactose is then used by the E. coli cell as the carbon and energy source.

 The sequential use of sugars—first glucose, followed by lactose—is called diauxic growth (figure 13.8).

 How is the lac operon repressed (turned off) by glucose?
-Recall that there are two factors involved in gene regulation in bacteria:
+Glucose repression of the lac operon involves a(n):

 - Regulatory transcription factor protein.
 The regulatory transcription factor protein that is responsive to glucose levels is the catabolite activator protein (CAP).
 The CAP protein binds to the CAP binding site in the lac operon, which is located immediately upstream of the lac operon promoter (lacP).

 - Effector molecule.
-It would be reasonable to assume that glucose is the effector molecule involved in catabolite repression; instead, the effector involved in glucose regulation is cyclic AMP (cAMP) (figure 13.9).
+It would be reasonable to assume that glucose is the effector molecule involved in catabolite repression.
+However, the effector involved in glucose regulation is cyclic AMP (cAMP) (figure 13.9).